 Material volumes and revenues received at the Columbus/Bartholomew Recycling Center vary monthly depending upon season and activities.
 Revenues fluctuate with market demand, the cost of transportation to market, the level of processing and the volume of material shipped to market.
-In 2019, the District received a total of \$128,165 from the sale of recyclables.
-This was a decrease of \$79,166 from 2018, mostly due to market changes.
+In 2020, the District received a total of \$135,465.82 from the sale of recyclables.
+This was an increase of just over \$7,000 from 2019.